LakeYS/Dishorde/README.md

 - `allow-exec-command` - Enables a command called `7dtd!exec`.
 This allows anybody with the 'manage server' permission to execute commands on the server.
 The command works in any channel. **WARNING: Enabling this may pose a security risk for your server.**
 - `disable-commands` - Disable Discord commands such as 7dtd!time.
 Does not disable 7dtd!info.
 - `disable-chatmsgs` - Disable chat messages to and from the server.
 Does not disable other in-game messages such as join/leave and deaths.
-- `disable-gmsgs` - Disable miscellaneous in-game messages.
-Includes deaths, leaves/joins, etc.
+- `disable-join-leave-gmsgs` - Disables player join/leave messages.
+- `disable-misc-gmsgs` - Disables all other global messages (player deaths, etc.)
+- `disable-status-updates` - Disable the bot's presence and online status display.
 - `hide-prefix` - Hides all chat messages that start with a forward slash.
 This may be useful if your server uses commands.
 - `log-messages` - Chat messages will show up in the terminal.
 - `log-telnet` - All output from the connection will show up in the terminal.